 Located towards the southern end of Start Bay, Hallsands Beach is a popular spot with those in search of seclusion and solitude.
 Dog friendly year round, and situated directly on the South West Coast Path boasting walks in both directions, it comes as no surprise this beaches shingle shores are one of the most favoured dog friendly beaches in South Devon.

 To the west of Start Point, on a particularly rugged stretch of coastline, you will find the secluded beach of Lannacombe.
 If you don’t mind undertaking some epic hills, you will be rewarded with scenery and sand that is truly breathtaking.
 Dogs are welcome all year round.

 One of the most secluded dog friendly beaches in South Devon, Mattiscombe Beach is the perfect bolthole if you’re looking for a quiet, sandy escape.
 Best of all, the beach is situated a short 2km steep walk from the Start Point carpark, which means your four legged friend will have had a good stretch before even reaching the beach!

 At Coast & Country Cottages we love dogs and are proud of the wealth of dog friendly beaches in South Devon on offer.
 We have many dog friendly properties, including dog friendly cottages near the beach and stunning luxury dog friendly retreats!
-From secluded farm cottages with large gardens to picture perfect cottages nestled in popular the popular towns of Salcombe, Dartmouth and Kingsbridge, we have the ideal dog friendly property for you and your four-legged friend.
+From secluded farm cottages with large gardens to picture perfect coastal cottages and country escapes nestled in Salcombe, Dartmouth, Kingsbridge and more, we have the ideal dog friendly property for you and your four-legged friend.